What is observe()

 extract

-to reduce LLM token usage by 10x for verbose websites!observe
+to reduce LLM token usage by 10x for verbose websites!Best Practices

-to map actionable elements and preview next steps.extract
+to map actionable elements and preview next steps. - Scope

 to act